 Periodontal disease is a type of gum disease, it is an inflammatory disease.
-Inflammation is part of the body’s natural defence mechanism and in gum tissue it occurs in response to a build up of plaque bacteria (now referred to as biofilm) on the teeth.
+Inflammation is part of the body’s natural defence mechanism and in the gum tissue, it occurs in response to a build-up of plaque bacteria (now referred to as biofilm) on the teeth.
 In some patients, this natural inflammatory response is too severe or poorly controlled and the inflammation begins to damage the supporting structures of the teeth, namely gum, ligament and bone.

 Healthy gums should be pink, firm and shouldn’t bleed.
-Periodontal disease will not always cause pain, however some patients may notice pain to chewing, loose or sensitive teeth, receding gums or longer looking teeth, bleeding on brushing, red, swollen gums, and bad breath (halitosis).
+Periodontal disease will not always cause pain, however, some patients may notice pain with chewing, loose or sensitive teeth, receding gums or longer-looking teeth, bleeding on brushing, red, swollen gums, and bad breath (halitosis).

-Once you are adequately controlling the daily plaque biofilm build up, we will help by removing the deposits that you cannot remove with thorough cleaning of the biofilm and deposits of calculus that stick to the teeth and root surfaces.
+Once you are adequately controlling the daily plaque biofilm build-up, we will help by removing the deposits that you cannot remove with a thorough cleaning of the biofilm and deposits of calculus that sticks to the teeth and root surfaces.
 This is sometimes referred to as deep cleaning or root surface debridement.
 The use of local anaesthetic avoids discomfort and allows thorough cleaning to be completed.
 Treatment is provided by a team of hygienists and your dentist.
-This treatment is only successful if an optimal level of oral hygiene is achieved at home, so emphasis will be placed on this aspect of your treatment, and this will be regularly checked following stabilisation of the disease.
+This treatment is only successful if an optimal level of oral hygiene is achieved at home, so the emphasis will be placed on this aspect of your treatment, and this will be regularly checked following the stabilisation of the disease.

 The success of periodontal treatment is multifactorial, but your role is central and crucial in maintaining low plaque levels in the mouth, as well as managing the other risk factors discussed above.
 In most cases, when the main risk factors such as smoking and uncontrolled diabetes are eliminated, and immaculate oral hygiene is maintained, periodontal disease will stabilise.
-This will work for the majority of cases, however periodontal treatment does not guarantee stabilising the condition.
-Once the disease is stable, supportive therapy and regular professional cleaning of your teeth is vital in making sure that it stays stable, your hygienist and dentist will discuss this as part of your treatment planning.
+This will work for the majority of cases, however, periodontal treatment does not guarantee to stabilise the condition.
+Once the disease is stable, supportive therapy and regular professional cleaning of your teeth are vital in making sure that it stays stable, your hygienist and dentist will discuss this as part of your treatment planning.

 Despite controlling risk factors, stabilising the disease can be challenging, further treatment may be required, and referral to a specialist Periodontist may be needed.
 Further non-surgical, surgical therapy and/or drug therapy may be required.